 The supertree therefore contains no evidence that the diversification rate of the extant mammalian lineages increased soon after non-avian dinosaurs went extinct.
-Although there is strong palaeontological evidence that mammalian diversity, driven by a massively elevated rate of speciation, generally rose rapidly immediately after the K/T boundary4, there is in fact no conflict between the palaeontological and neontological interpretations of the known facts.
-Most diversifications immediately after the K/T boundary were in groups such as multituberculates, plesiadapiforms and 'archaic' ungulates4, as plots of the numbers of genera known in each sub-epoch indicate (Fig. 2c).
-These groups declined or went extinct early in the Cenozoic era and so are barely, if at all, represented in the phylogeny of living species.
-The continuing low rates of extant mammalian diversification through this period imply that the dearth of Palaeocene crown-group fossils is a real reflection of the low diversity of those clades.
-The low rates are also consistent with (but not direct evidence for) the hypothesis that extant lineages were inhibited in some manner by the diversity of the predominantly Palaeocene groups, and only started to diversify with the decline of the latter (Fig. 2c).
-However, like most other proposed competitive exclusion scenarios (for example, see refs 24, 25), this conjecture is based purely on the negative correlation of taxon diversities rather than direct evidence of exclusion.
+Although there is strong paleontological evidence that mammalian diversity, driven by a massively elevated rate of speciation, generally rose rapidly immediately post $K-T^4$, in fact there is no conflict between the paleontological and neontological interpretations of the known facts.
+Most diversifications immediately post K-T were in groups such as multituberculates, plesiadapiforms and 'archaic' ungulates4 as plots of the numbers of genera known in each sub-epoch indicate (Fig. 2c).
+These groups declined or went extinct early in the Cenozoic and so are barely, if at all, represented in the phylogeny of living species.
+The continuing low rates of extant mammalian diversification through this period imply that the dearth of Paleocene crown-group fossils is a real reflection of the low diversity of those clades.
+The low rates are also consistent with (but not direct evidence for) the hypothesis that extant lineages were inhibited in some manner by the diversity of the predominantly Paleocene groups, and only started to diversify with the decline of the latter (Fig. 2c).
+However, like most other proposed competitive exclusion scenarios (e.g., refs^{24,25}), this conjecture is based purely on the negative correlation of taxon diversities rather than direct evidence of exclusion.